-Notes to the Financial Statements For the years ended April 30, 2023 and 2022 (Expressed in Canadian Dollars)
+Notes to the Interim Financial Statements July 31, 2023 (Expressed in Canadian Dollars) (Unaudited - Prepared by Management)

 b) Foreign currencies

 The functional currency of the Company is measured using the currency of the primary economic environment in which that entity operates.
 The Company determined that its functional currency is the Canadian dollar.